-An employer must take off money from each pay cheque for Income Tax, Employment Insurance, and the Canadian Pension Plan.
-Additional money can only be deducted from an employee’s earnings under certain conditions, such as written permission from the employee, or a Court order.
+An employer must take off money from each pay cheque for Income Tax, Employment Insurance, and the Canada Pension Plan.
+Additional money can only be deducted from an employee’s earnings under certain conditions, such as written permission from the employee or a Court order.

 NOTE: An employer cannot deduct money for faulty workmanship or cash shortages/loss of property IF someone other than the employee has access to the cash or property.

 1. Holiday Pay